Lake City High School: Girls

-Music and drama
+Music & Drama

-Lake City has an award winning arts department.
+Lake City has an award-winning arts department.
 Every two years the choirs and bands participate in the Heritage Festival of Seattle.
 In 2006, the Lake City Symphonic and Jazz Band won first prize out of all schools in the Northwest, as did their orchestra.
 The Chamber Choir received a silver medal, the Jazz, Treble, and Concert choirs also received bronze medals.

 The Lake City High School Marching Band performed for Good Morning America when it came to Coeur d'Alene on November 28, 2007.

-The Lake City Drama department has won first prize at District Drama for Northern Idaho several years in a row, for the school with the most people placing for various scenes.

-It is one of only a few schools to have its music department honored with the title of "Grammy Signature School".
+It is also one of the few schools in the nation to be awarded the title of Grammy Signature School by the Grammy Foundation in 2004.

+Lake City High School's Drama department, known as Troupe de Wolfe, stages two annual plays and occasionally a third.
+The department has achieved competitive success, winning numerous state runner-up titles, district third, second, and first titles, and boasting former state champions in various categories, most recently in the Original Humorous Category in 2023.

+Demographics

+As of the 2022–2023 school year, the student body's racial and ethnic composition was as follows: